bketelsen/storyblog/content/posts/byobu-wsl.md

 ### Reference / Links

-Adding `byobu` to my toolbelt drastically changed the amount of time it takes to engage with a project I need to walk away from.
+Adding `byobu` to my toolbelt drastically cut the amount of time it takes to engage with a project I need to walk away from.
 I have a hard time guessing, but I think I'm saving an hour or more per week at a minimum.
 That's a lot of time.

 * [Ubuntu Wiki: Byobu](https://help.ubuntu.com/community/Byobu)